-EPA has received an application to register a pesticide product containing an active ingredient not included in any previously registered pesticide products.
-Pursuant to the provisions of section 3(c)(4) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), EPA is hereby providing notice of receipt and opportunity to comment on this application.
+This notice announces receipt of an application to register a pesticide product containing a new active ingredient not included in any Start Printed Page 62966previously registered products pursuant to the provisions of section 3(c)(4) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), as amended.

 FOR FURTHER INFORMATION CONTACT:

 Alan Reynolds, Biopesticides and Pollution Prevention Division (7511C), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460-0001; telephone number: (703) 605-0515; e-mail address: email@example.com.End Further Info End Preamble Start Supplemental Information

 You may be potentially affected by this action if you are a pesticide manufacturer.
 Potentially affected entities may include, but are not limited to:

 This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
 Other types of entities not listed in this unit could also be affected.
 The North American Industrial Classification System (NAICS) codes have been provided to assist you and others in determining whether this action might apply to certain entities.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 B. How Can I Get Copies of this Document and Other Related Information?